datascience-mobi/2021-topic-04-team-01/MeetingNotes/Meeting_30.05.md

 ## Questions
 -Should the division of the dataset be done by code or by separation into two different folders manually?
--There are images with extention ".bad" and they are completely black, what should we do with them?
+-There are image with extention ".bad" and they are completely black, what should we do with them?

 ## Plans for next week